Documentation / Video

 To collect Visual Metrics like firstVisualChange, SpeedIndex, visualComplete85%, visualComplete95% visualComplete99% and lastVisualChange you add the parameter

---speedIndex.
-The video will then be recorded, analyzed and then removed.
+--visualMetrics.
+The video will then be recorded, analysed and then removed.

 If you want to keep the video when you collect metrics or only want the video, just add